 A verified change registered on anyone ledger is also simultaneously registered on all other copies of the ledger.
 Since each transaction is transparently and permanently recorded across all ledgers, open for anyone to see, there is no need for third-party verification.

 Similarly, there is nothing of value within the record of value (like bank details) to make it worth hacking.
 Bank details are – at this stage – irrelevant.
 The change request and transfer of ownership would trigger a balance enquiry.

-If the individual or business lacked enough funds, then change request would be rejected.
-Otherwise the transfer of ownership would happen instantly, with a record of that transfer being recorded across nodes in the network.
+If the individual or business lacked enough funds, then the change request would be rejected.
+Otherwise, the transfer of ownership would happen instantly, with a record of that transfer being recorded across nodes in the network.